ltriant/sidegate/README.md

 # What does it do?

-1. Serves a directory, and any child directories below it
+1. Serves a directory, and any child directories below it, over HTTP
 2. Files can be downloaded from any of the served directories
 3. Files can be uploaded into any of the served directories